stefanoborini/stefanoborini.github.io/_posts/2019-03-14-javascript-oop.md

 ---
 category: javascript
+title: Object-oriented programming, the JavaScript way
 ---
-# Object-oriented programming, the JavaScript way

 As you probably know, I'm a python fan.
 Unfortunately, python does not run in the most common development platform out there: the browser.
 To add more to the